ojosipeayo/VoguePayPins/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Pin Dispenser for Voguepay allows you sell dispensable Product such as card pins and accept payment on your Wordpress blog,page,article  via Visa Card, MasterCard and Verve Card.
+Vogue Pin Dispenser allows you sell dispensable Product such as card pins and accept payment on your Wordpress blog,page,article  via Visa Card, MasterCard and Verve Card.
-Product are delivered through emails.You get notified by Voguepay on each sales and when running out of stock.
+Product are delivered through emails.You get manage store and get notified by Voguepay on each sales and when running out of stock.

 Manage product inventory on Voguepay .[Merchant Product](https://voguepay.com/merchant_product)

 ## Description ##